goatstone/aaarto/README.md

 ## Stack
 Hedera SDK, Pinata, Node, JavaScript, HTML, SVG, CSS

-This project is done in the context of the Hello Future Hackathon [https://hedera.com/](https://hedera.com/)
+This project was started in the context of the Hello Future Hackathon [https://hedera.com/](https://hedera.com/)

 Aaarto was designed and developed by Jose Collas.
 Jose has a long history of web development and has a deep interest in crypto.